Estimating the number of communities in networks by spectral methods: Consistency

 \section{Consistency}

-The consistency of the non-backtracking matrix based method (NB) for estimating the number of communities in the sparse regime under the stochastic block model follows directly from Theorem~4 in \cite{Bordenave.et.al2015non-backtracking}.
+The consistency of the non-backtracking matrix based method (NB) for estimating the number of communities in the sparse regime under the stochastic block model follows directly from Theorem~4 of \cite{Bordenave.et.al2015non-backtracking}.
 We state this consistency result here for completeness.
-The proof given in \cite{Bordenave.et.al2015non-backtracking} is combinatorial in nature and this approach unfortunately does not extend to any other regimes or the Bethe-Hessian matrix.
+The proof given by \cite{Bordenave.et.al2015non-backtracking} is combinatorial in nature and this approach unfortunately does not extend to any other regimes or the Bethe-Hessian matrix.